chopfitzroy/blog/src/index.md

 ---
 layout: home
-title: 'Eleventy Duo'
+title: 'Otis Sutton'
 ---

-# Hello World
+# Hey there 👋

-Eleventy Duo is a minimal and beautiful Eleventy theme for personal blogs.
-Checkout the [project's github repo](https://github.com/yinkakun/eleventy-duo) for more info.
+Personal blog for [Otis Sutton](https://github.com/chopfitzroy) serves as a memory tool for me and hopefully an information source for you!
+All thoughts are my own.